zaneschepke/wgtunnel-docs/Writerside/topics/FAQ.md

 ### Is %product% supported on AndroidTV?

 Yes, the app is generally supported on AndroidTV, however, it was never designed for AndroidTV.
-This can result is a somewhat clunky user experience.
+This can result in a somewhat clunky user experience.

 ### How do I add a tunnel?